25 - 27 April 2018 - Apex Hotel, Dundee, Scotland

 Memory, Identity and Trust 2018

-The Centre for Archive & Information Studies (CAIS), in association with the Centre for Scottish Culture and the Centre for Comic Studies, at the University of Dundee
+Hosted by the Centre for Archive & Information Studies (CAIS), in association with the Centre for Scottish Culture and the Centre for Comic Studies, at the University of Dundee.

 - Digital media as memory carriers